Frequently Asked Questions

 No. You must apply for the tax credit before the stated deadlines in the year your sale or lease took place.
 If your sale takes place in November or December after our deadline, we recommend applying before the sale with a purchase agreement or holding your sale until January and applying in the new year.

-Everyone who wishes to receive a tax credit must apply.
-If the land is owned by multiple individuals, each individual asset owner must apply separately.
+If the land has multiple owners, each individual (or married couple) who would like to receive a tax credit must apply separately.
 The tax credit will be based on the percentage of the asset that each person owns.
-For example: If three siblings equally own and are selling a $600,000 farm, they would each receive a tax credit equal to 5% of their $200,000 share, $10,000.
+For example: If three siblings equally own and are selling a $600,000 farm, they would receive a tax credit equal to 8% or 12% of their $200,000 share = $16,000 or $24,000 each.

-If the land is owned by an entity (partnership, S. Corp, LLC, non-grantor trust), only the entity must apply.
+If the land is owned by an entity (partnership, S. Corp, LLC, trust), the entity should submit one application.